Lupino/holehub/README.md

 Quick start
 -----------

+Go to holehub.com then signup or signup by curl:

     # signup on holehub.com
     curl -d username=yourusername -d password=yourpassword -d email=youremail http://holehub.com/api/signup/
     # then go to you email inbox active you account

+Process the client:

     # Login holehub.com
     holehub login